Radha Vallabh Temple, Vrindavan

 Shri Radha Vallabh Temple, also called Shri Radha Vallabhlal ji Temple is a historic temple in the city of Vrindavan, Mathura district, Uttar Pradesh, India.
 The temple is dedicated to Hindu deities Radha Krishna.
+The temple belongs to Radha Vallabh Sampradaya and was constructed in 16th century under the guidance of Vrindavan saint Hith Harivansha Mahaprabhu.

 The central deity of the temple is Krishna who is worshiped under the name of Shri Radha Vallabh which means the consort of Radha.
 Alongside Krishna, a crown is placed which signifies the presence of goddess Radha.
-The temple belongs to Radha Vallabh Sampradaya and was constructed in 16th century under the guidance of Vrindavan saint Hith Harivansha Mahaprabhu.

 History

 Old Radhavallabh Temple, which is presently known as Hith Mandir in Vrindavan was constructed in 1585 A.D by Sundardas Bhatnagar, a disciple of Shri Vanachandra, son of Hith Harivansh Mahaprabhu.
 At that time, Sundardas Bhatnagar of Deoband was under the employment of Abdul Rahim Khankhana, the chief head at Akbar's court.
 Through Abdul Rahim Khankhana, Sundardas Bhatnagar not only got the Royal permission to use Red sandstone for the construction of temple, which was used only for construction of imperial buildings, royal palaces and forts at that time but also got monetary grant for this temple from Akbar.
 Descendants of Sundardas Bhatnagar at Deoband still have the temple documents with them.
 It is said that King Maan Singh first decided to construct this temple.
 But on hearing a legend that whosoever construct this temple would die within a year, he backed out.
 Though later the legend did come true.
 Sundardas Bhatnagar who constructed the temple died within a year, soon after the construction of the temple was complete.